Venkatesh-99/Microbiome-Visualization-Toolkit-R-Scripts-for-Taxa-Analysis/README.md

 This R script generates a relative abundance bar plot for the top N taxa across samples, with optional faceting by metadata categories.
 It uses `ggplot2` and `plotly` for visualization.

-This function is a modification of the original static barplot function created by Jordan Bisanz (https://github.com/jbisanz/qiime2R), which was licensed under the MIT License.
+This function is a modification of the original static barplot function [taxa_barplot.R](https://github.com/jbisanz/qiime2R/blob/master/R/taxa_barplot.R) created by [Jordan Bisanz](https://github.com/jbisanz/qiime2R), which was licensed under the MIT License.

 ### Modifications